janjongboom/6lowpan-notes/instructions.md

 **IPv6**

 The border router needs access to an IPv6 network to work (because 6LoWPAN is IPv6).
-If you don't have access to IPv6 network you can use a tunneling service, such as [Hurricane Electric](https://tunnelbroker.net) but it's out of scope for the article (I think).
+If you don't have access to IPv6 network you can use a tunneling service, such as [Hurricane Electric](https://tunnelbroker.net) but it's out of scope for the article (I think). **<-- I think this might actually be valuable information...
+But I don't have good resources.**

 **Software requirements**